pursuit-curriculum/unit-front-end-web-development/intro-to-dom/lesson-notes/readme.md

 - At least four different methods allow you to attach elements you've created to the DOM.
 What are those methods, and how do they differ from one another?
 (If you don't remember them, how can you look them up?)

-- In the repl, write code in the `script.js` file that adds a `span` element to the `h1` element currently on the page.
+- In your app, write code in the `script.js` file that adds a `span` element to the `h1` element currently on the page.
 The `span` element should come _after_ the text.

-- In the repl, update your code so the following text appears inside the `span` element.
+- In your app, update your code so the following text appears inside the `span` element.
 What attribute can you use to set this text?

 ```
 (They're all good dogs!)